BigPULP: Shared Virtual Memory Multicluster Extensions

 - P. Vogel, A. Marongiu, L. Benini, "Lightweight Virtual Memory Support for Zero-Copy Sharing of Pointer-Rich Data Structures in Heterogeneous Embedded SoCs", IEEE Transactions on Parallel and Distributed Systems, vol. 28, no. 7, 2017. link

-- P. Vogel, A. Kurth, J. Weinbuch, A. Marongiu, L. Benini, "Efficient Virtual Memory Sharing via On-Accelerator Page Table Walking in Heterogeneous Embedded SoCs", To appear in ESWEEK special issue of ACM Transactions on Embedded Computing Systems
+- P. Vogel, A. Kurth, J. Weinbuch, A. Marongiu, L. Benini, "Efficient Virtual Memory Sharing via On-Accelerator Page Table Walking in Heterogeneous Embedded SoCs", ESWEEK special issue of ACM Transactions on Embedded Computing Systems link

 - P. Vogel, "PULPonFPGA Howto", DZ EDA Wiki entry link